claw-project/claw-language-specification/definition/loop-transform.md

     is used in the function call and the function body.
 * `fusion`: Allow the extracted loop to be merged with other loops.
   * Options are identical with the `loop-fusion` directive
+* `parallel`: Wrap the extracted loop in a parallel region.
+* `acc`: Add the accelerator directives to the extracted loop.

 If the directive `loop-extract` is used for more than one call to the same subroutine, the extraction can generate 1 to N dedicated subroutines.
 When the